starlitriver/starlitriver.github.io/content/english/lexicology.md

 #### modal auxiliary verb

-Called modals for short, modal auxiliary verbs express the possibility, ability, intent, obligation, or necessity of an action occurring.
+Called modals for short.

+A modal is a modal auxiliary verb.
+A modal auxiliary verb expresses the possibility, ability, intent, obligation, or necessity of an action occurring.
+A modal auxiliary verb can take the "n't" ending.

-They modify verbs to change their mode (the state in which they exist).
+Semi-modals behave like modals but they are phrases.

+- `ought to`
+- `need to`
+- `have to`
+- `dare to`

 For example, shall, can, will, would, could, should, must, may, might...

-An auxiliary verb can take the "n't" ending.

-## adjective

-An adjective is a word that describes something, and can be replaced with the word "red".

 ## adverb